tonyfu97/OpenCV-Qt-App/02_ImageEditor/README.md

     #include <QPluginLoader>

     void MainWindow::loadPlugins() {
+        // Retrieve the list of all plugin files in the plugins directory.
         QDir pluginsDir(QDir::currentPath() + "/plugins");
         QStringList nameFilters;
         nameFilters << "*.so" << "*.dylib" << "*.dll";
         QFileInfoList plugins = pluginsDir.entryInfoList(
             nameFilters, QDir::NoDotAndDotDot | QDir::Files, QDir::Name);

+        // Iterate over each plugin file.
         foreach(QFileInfo plugin, plugins) {
             QPluginLoader pluginLoader(plugin.absoluteFilePath(), this);
             MyPluginInterface *plugin_ptr = dynamic_cast<MyPluginInterface*>(pluginLoader.instance());
             if(plugin_ptr) {
+                // Create a new action for the plugin and add it to the edit menu and toolbar.
                 QAction *action = new QAction(plugin_ptr->name(), this);
                 editMenu->addAction(action);
                 editToolBar->addAction(action);

-                editPlugins[plugin_ptr->name()] = plugin_ptr;
+                // Store the plugin pointer in a map for later reference. editPlugins[plugin_ptr->name()] = plugin_ptr;

-                connect(action, &QAction::triggered, this, &MainWindow::pluginPerform);
+                // Connect the action's triggered signal to the pluginPerform slot connect(action, &QAction::triggered, this, &MainWindow::pluginPerform);
             } else {
                 qDebug() << "Failed to load plugin: " << plugin.absoluteFilePath();